About the Daniel Owen Festival

 The colourful and lively Festival is planned as a highlight in Mold’s annual calendar.
 Many events are free of charge, although some will have nominal fees.

 That’s a flavour of the Festival.
 There’s a lot more!
-The 2020 programme will soon be published on the website for all to see…..
+The 2022 programme sees the return of singing, dancing and apple-pressing on the Square again!

 About Daniel Owen (20 October 1836 – 22 October 1895)